mletras89/multiTile-architecture/README.md

 ## Mapping Definition

 It is possible to define two types of mappings: <br>
--Mapping of actors to processors
+*Mapping of actors to processors
--Mapping of communication channels to memories
+*Mapping of communication channels to memories

 ## Modulo Scheduling
 To implement the scheduling of a given application to a give architecture, we need to use the class **ModuloScheduler** specifying the application and the architecture.